LawleySpring2018/games-tourism-spring2018/w2a-exercise.md

 |  RIT IGME-590: Seminar in Games & Tourism | Spring 2018, Dubrovnik | [Back to Schedule](Schedule.md) |
 |----|----|----|

-# Week 2 Monday Exercise: Using Siftr to Map the Old Town
+# Week 2 Exercise: Using Siftr for Collaborative Mapping

+## Monday: Dubrovnik's Old Town
 Today you'll be using [Siftr](http://siftr.org) to create a collaborative map of the Old Town.
 I've created a Siftr called ["Experiencing Dubrovnik's Old Town"](https://siftr.org/dubrovnikoldtown/), and you should be able to find it by searching for "Dubrovnik" in the Siftr app.

 Siftr allows you to take a photo, assign a category to it, add a description, and have it be attached to the map in your current location.
 (You can also edit the location at the time, or later.)